 Summer Sessions (to be confirmed)

 Apply today to reserve your spot!
 Listed dates are tentative, based on 2019-2020 programs.
-Exact dates and prices will be confirmed in the Fall of 2020.
 You may transfer to another program or receive a refund up until 60 days before the start date.
 All fees include an initial $900 deposit, which is non-refundable.

 Palma de Mallorca, the capital of the island, is located in the bay of the same name and enjoys an excellent climate all year round (with an average annual temperature of 64.2° F).
 The city stretches along both sides of the bay, with over five beaches and eight bathing areas – long stretches of sand with crystal clear waters where you can enjoy the sun or the sound of the waves.
 Historic Palma de Mallorca boasts patios, outstanding religious architecture, and iconic buildings, as well as museums and art galleries.
 The Cathedral, the Almudaina Palace, the Lonja fish market, and the Plaza Mayor are some of the sites that are well worth visiting.
 The most beautiful monuments are surrounded by fishing boats, pine forests, and palm trees.